yogeshrnaik/projects/tic_tac_toe/design.md

 - TicTacToeServer
   - This class will act as the server

+- GameStore
+  - This class provides the abstract to stores the games
+  - This can be a in-memory map or a DB or cache like Redis

 - TicTacToeClient
   - This class acts as the client for the TicTacToeServer